GoogleCloudPlatform/federated-learning/README.md

 This section describes common issues and troubleshooting steps.

-### I/O timeouts during Terraform plan or apply
+### I/O timeouts when running Terraform plan or apply

-If Terraform reports errors when running `plan` or `apply` because it can't get the status of a resource inside a GKE cluster, and it also reports that it needs to update the `cidr_block` of the `master_authorized_networks` block of that cluster, it might be that the instance that runs Terraform is not part of any
+If Terraform reports errors when you run `plan` or `apply` because it can't get the status of a resource inside a GKE cluster, and it also reports that it needs to update the `cidr_block` of the `master_authorized_networks` block of that cluster, it might be that the instance that runs Terraform is not part of any